kpister/bamboozled_panda/README.md

 require 'bamboozled_panda'

+BamboozledPanda.set_key('private_key_here')

 # PLEASE NOTE: credit card tokens are valid for a single donation unless you create a customer

 # All response bodies are JSON format

-BamboozledPanda::create_donation(50000, #amount in cents
+BamboozledPanda.create_donation(50000, #amount in cents
-                                 'source_token', #credit card, ach, or customer token from pandapay tokenizer 'receipt@email.com', #receipt email for tax refund
+                                 'source_token', #credit card, ach, or customer token from pandapay tokenizer 'receipt@email.com' #receipt email for tax refund
-                                 'sk_live_key' #secret key from pandapay
                                  ) # This will return {code: response_code, body: response_body}

-BamboozledPanda::create_grant(2000, #amount in cents
+BamboozledPanda.create_grant(2000, #amount in cents
-                              'charity_eid', #the tax id of the charity 'sk_live_key' #secret key from pandapay
-                             ) # This will return {code: response_code, body: response_body}
+                              'charity_eid' #the tax id of the charity ) # This will return {code: response_code, body: response_body}

-BamboozledPanda::create_customer(email@account.com, #your email account
+BamboozledPanda.create_customer(email@account.com, #your email account
-                                 'source_token', #this is a recurring credit card or ach token from pandapay 'secret_token' #secret key from pandapay
-                                ) # This will return {code: response_code, body: response_body}
+                                 'source_token' #this is a recurring credit card or ach token from pandapay ) # This will return {code: response_code, body: response_body}

 ```